Project Overview

 Impact

-The new Bank Rec feature had a big impact as reflected in the success metrics, and customer feedback, following its release.
+The new Bank Rec feature made a strong impact, as reflected in the success metrics, and customer feedback, following its release.

 82%